Ramadan Night Market returns

 An estimated 1 million people is expected at the Thomas Street and Harmony Square precinct transformed with live kebabs, snacks, desserts, culture and community stalls all while respecting the holy month.

-Since its inauguration last year by the Bright Community Organisation, the event is set to be bigger and better kicking off from Thursday 19 February until Sunday March 15, from 7pm to 12am.
+Since its inauguration last year by the Bright Community Organisation, the event is set to be bigger and better kicking off from every Thursday to Sunday 19 February until Sunday 15 March, 7pm to 12am.

 It will also expand into Casey for two nights on 24-25 February.